rand, srand---pseudo-random numbersSynopsis

 starting with a given value of the random seed always produces the

-same sequence of numbers in successive calls to rand
+same sequence of numbers in successive calls to rand.

-You can set the random seed using srand
+You can set the random seed using srand; it does nothing beyond

 exploit this to make the pseudo-random sequence less predictable, if